ianchanning/neural-network-js/README.md

 ### I want to make the colour depend on which side of the line
 ## I want to say whether my examples are red or blue
 ## I want to make a guess based on x, y whether a circle is red or blue
+## I want to visualise the functions we're going to use to improve the guesses
+Ascii diagram of the perceptron (x, y) => sigmoid(x, y)
 ## Todo ...
 ## I want to specify the cost function